Grocery stores, drug stores, apparel retailers and big-box stores often work with suppliers to create their own brands.

 The private-label strategy enables Campers Inn to cross-train sales and service employees and better oversee quality and reliability.
 The strategy provides necessary feedback to a manufacturer, enabling the dealership and manufacturer to quickly adapt to the market supply needs, improve quality or pivot when necessary.

-Disclaimer: This article was originally published by RV News in their Aug 2025 issue, and can be found here.
+Disclaimer: This article was originally published by RV News in their Aug 2025 issue.
+To read the full article, click here.